AdobeDocs/commerce-marketplace/src/pages/guides/sellers/apps.md

 *  Adobe will waive any commission fees for a limited time on apps published to Commerce Marketplace in 2023.

-Each submitted apps must still pass the technical and marking review process.
+Each submitted app must still pass the technical and marking review process.

 All apps submitted to Commerce Marketplace are managed from the Apps page in the Marketplace Developer Portal.
 This page shows the status of each app you have submitted, and provides access to the profile and version history of each.
 You can also use the workspace controls to sort and filter the list.